aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PS to PPT on Android via Java" h2="Transform PS to PPT within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application software, hardware, and operating system.
+However, the PDF format is not suitable for presentations.
+Therefore, it is necessary to convert PDF documents to PowerPoint (PPT) format.

+<h2>How Aspose.Total Helps for PS to PPT Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats.
+It includes APIs for PDF, Slides, and other file formats.
+With Aspose.Total, developers can easily integrate PS to PPT conversion feature inside their Android applications.

-You can integrate PS to PPT conversion feature inside your Android applications by using two simple steps.
-In the first step you can export PS to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPT.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+The process of converting PS to PPT involves two steps.
+In the first step, developers can export PS to PPTX by using Aspose.PDF for Android via Java.
+After that, they can convert PPTX to PPT by using Aspose.Slides for Android via Java.
+Both APIs come under Aspose.Total for Android via Java package.

+The Aspose.PDF for Android via Java API provides a wide range of features to manipulate PDF documents.
+It enables developers to convert PDF documents to various other file formats, including PPTX.
+It also supports features such as document splitting, page extraction, text extraction, and more.

+The Aspose.Slides for Android via Java API provides a wide range of features to manipulate PPT documents.
+It enables developers to convert PPTX documents to various other file formats, including PPT.
+It also supports features such as document splitting, page extraction, text extraction, and more.

+By using Aspose.Total for Android via Java, developers can easily integrate PS to PPT conversion feature inside their Android applications.
+It provides a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}